RPiOVN/rpibroker/SPECIFICATION.md

 ## Network Orchestration
 A client device registers with a server by making an API call and passing a server-generated key.
-Upon recieving a valid registration call, the server opens a new port and returns this information to the client.
-The client then makes a reverse SSH connection to the new port, tunneling through any firewalls, and creating a command line interface accessible to the renter.
+Upon recieving a valid registration call, the server opens a new ports and returns this information to the client.
+The client then makes reverse SSH connections to forward its local ports to the server's new ports, tunneling through any firewalls, creating a command line interface accessible to the renter.

 At the same time, a minimal Linux shell (inside a Docker container) with an SSH server is created on the server.
 This shell allows connection to the command line interface via SSH (port 22), and also opens port 80 (http) and port 443 (https).
 A subdomain is created